KittDoesCode/containerized-guacamole/README.md

 docker-compose up -d
 ```

-Now go to your application https://workshop.domain.org/guacamole and login as guacadmin/guacadmin.
+Now go to your application https://workshop.domain.com and login as guacadmin/guacadmin.
 Don't forget to change the password in the next step.
+You'll be prompted to set up 2FA
+upon login as well.